 • Include girls on all financial decisions – It’s part of the GSLE!

-• Complete and turn in the Troop Finance Report.
+• Complete the Troop Finance Report.

 • Deposit all money.
 Do not hold on to parent and customer checks or other forms of payment for more than a week.Questions?